Bridging Physics-based and Data-driven modeling for Learning Dynamical Systems: Case study: COVID-19 Forecasting

 \section{Case study: COVID-19 Forecasting}

 We benchmark different methods for predicting the COVID-19 dynamics among the cumulative confirmed, removed and death cases.
-We instantiate a special instance of \texttt{AutoODE}, with a novel \texttt{SuEIR} compartmental model, called \texttt{AutoODE-COVID}.
+We propose an extension of the \texttt{SuEIR} compartmental model, and estimate the model parameters with \texttt{AutoODE}.